realityenhanced/Unity-Scene2WebPage/README.md

 # Unity Scene to Webpage exporter

 (A Work In Progress)
-Unity editor wizard that exports a  Unity Scene to a web page using **glTF 2.0** format.
+Unity editor wizard that exports a  Unity Scene to a web page using the **glTF 2.0** format and **three.js** to load it.

 Plugin based on Unity-glTF-Exporter from https://github.com/tparisi/Unity-glTF-Exporter & https://github.com/sketchfab/Unity-glTF-Exporter

 ## How to use it
+- Copy the Unity-Scene2WebPage folder to your Assets/Editor folder.
+(The folder location and name are important)

-Once the plugin is imported a new item should appear in the *Tools* menu.
+- Once the plugin is imported a new item should appear in the *Tools* menu.
 You can access the exporter by going through **Tools/Convert Scene to Web page**
+- Clicking on it, will launch the browser with the page.

+## CREDITS
+"Low Poly Earth" model (https://www.blendswap.com/blends/view/86599) by CraigForster (https://www.blendswap.com/user/CraigForster) released under CC-0 license.

 Supported Unity objects and features so far:
 - Scene objects such as transforms and meshes